xavriley/clojuredocs/README.md

 ## Dev

-Running `bin/symlink-git-hooks` will enable the git hooks we use on the clojuredocs project, such as running tests before a push.
+Running `bin/symlink-git-hooks` will enable the git hooks we use on the clojuredocs project, such as running tests before a commit.

 ## License